 How to Check CSA Scores: A Basic Guide

-In 2010, the Federal Motor Carrier Safety Administration (FMCSA) released the Compliance, Safety, Accountability or more commonly known as CSA, an enforcement program designed to make both drivers and carriers accountable for their safe driving.
+In 2010, the Federal Motor Carrier Safety Administration (FMCSA) released the Compliance, Safety, Accountability program, more commonly known as CSA.
+This is an enforcement program designed to make both drivers and carriers accountable for their safe driving.
 The primary objective of CSA is to ensure better safety among all commercial motor vehicles.
 But how can you check your CSA score?

 Drivers are given points for their safety violations and driving performance across categories referred to as Behavior Analysis and Safety Improvement Categories (BASICs).